NeuroDesk/neurodesk.github.io/content/en/tutorials/structural_imaging/structuralconnectivity.md

 ```

-## Navigate to the mounted storage-->more data-->Create a new folder of your choice--> copy the required input files into a folder->100307
+## Navigate to the mounted storage &rarr; more data &rarr; Create a new folder of your choice &rarr; copy the required input files into a folder &rarr; 100307

 N/B: The folder created in this tutorial was tagged "Test"